Historical Price-Lists for Gibson Electric Guitars

 • Les Paul Standard (sunburst) – 265 (42.50)

-• Special (2 P-90s, wraparound bridge/tailpiece, neck pickup moved 1/2″ away from neck to improve strength, Les Paul’s name is removed, called “SG Special” in catalog but not yet the future SG shape) – 195 (14.25/42.50)
+• Special (2 P-90s, wraparound bridge/tailpiece, neck pickup is moved 1/2″ away from neck to improve strength, it’s called “SG Special” in the catalog but it’s not yet the future SG shape) – 195 (14.25/42.50)

-• Special (3/4 scale, 2 P-90s, wraparound bridge/tailpiece, neck pickup moved 1/2″ away from neck to improve strength, Les Paul’s name is removed, called “SG Special” in catalog but not yet the future SG shape) – 195 (14.25/42.50)
+• Special (3/4 scale, 2 P-90s, wraparound bridge/tailpiece, neck pickup is moved 1/2″ away from neck to improve strength, it’s called “SG Special” in catalog but it’s not yet the future SG shape) – 195 (14.25/42.50)

-• Special TV (2 P-90s, wraparound bridge/tailpiece, neck pickup moved 1/2″ away from neck to improve strength, Les Paul’s name is removed, called “SG-TV” in catalog but not yet the future SG shape, translucent “limed” yellow finish) – 132.50 (14.25/42.50)
+• Special TV (2 P-90s, wraparound bridge/tailpiece, neck pickup is moved 1/2″ away from neck to improve strength, called “SG-TV” in catalog but not yet the future SG shape, “limed” yellow finish) – 132.50 (14.25/42.50)

 • Les Paul Junior – 132.50 (14.25/42.50)